Sutherland Road station

 Sutherland Road station is a light rail stop on the MBTA Green Line B branch, located in the median of Commonwealth Avenue at its intersection with Sutherland Road, in Brighton, Boston, Massachusetts.
 The stop consists of two side platforms, which serve the B branch's two tracks.
 The platforms are at track level and the stop is not accessible.

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
-By December 2022, design for Sunderland Road and four other B Branch stops was 30% complete, with construction expected to last from fall 2023 to mid-2024.
+Design for Sutherland Road and four other B Branch stops was 30% complete by December 2022.
+A design shown in March 2024 called for the platforms to be rebuilt at their current locations.
+In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including Sutherland Road.
+Additional stops were added to the B branch project in 2024.
+As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.